ilearnazuretoday/create-aci/README.md

 > "Distroless" images contain only your application and its runtime dependencies.
 They do not contain package managers, shells or any other programs you would expect to find in a standard
 > Linux distribution.
 For the purpose of class we are decorating the *Dockerfile* with commands outputing debug information while the image is being built.
 To do that, run the build command with `--progress=plain` flag, like so `docker build --progress=plain  -t acrlearningazure.azurecr.io/go-api:v1.0 .`.
 This will produce output from commands to stdout.
 Please read comments in the *Dockerfile* for more information.

+> Another way to use container is to run tests inside of it, this way you can test locally or in pipeline without explicit step in the pipeline.
+Build another image from different file like so `docker build --progress=plain -f Dockerfile.test -t acrlearningazure.azurecr.io/go-api:test .`

 #### Push the container to our registry `docker push acrlearningazure.azurecr.io/go-api:v1.0`

 #### You might need to proved ACR username and password to start the container.
 Let's capture them into variables: